A7medbagha/BookFolio-App-by-Flutter/README.md

 # BookFolio-App-by-Flutter
-# A Flutter app for managing your book collection.
 ## Features:
 ### - Search: Find books using the Google Books API.
 ### - Details: View book descriptions, authors, and cover images.